CBorowski-dev/docs-operaton-org/content/user-guide/testing/assert-examples.md

 assertThat(task).hasCandidateUser("kermit");
 ```

-Note that (in line with Camunda's interpretation of the term
+Note that (in line with Operaton's interpretation of the term
 'candidate') **assigned** tasks will not pass this assertion.
 However, the next assertion discussed here, would pass:

 ## Task: hasCandidateUserAssociated

 Assert the expectation that a task is currently associated to the
 specified candidate user - no matter whether it is already assigned to a
 specific user or not.

 ```java